Project Study Area

 A Challenging Rail Network

-Within the East Bay project area, there are three rail lines running north/south and two running east/west.
-The rail lines, owned by Union Pacific Railroad (UP), are utilized for freight rail and three passenger rail services [Capitol Corridor, Altamont Corridor Express (ACE) and Amtrak Coast Starlight.
-Due to existing railroad infrastructure, the majority of freight and passenger rail trains must travel out of direction before heading to their desired destinations (Central Valley for freight trains and Silicon Valley for Capitol Corridor trains).
+Within the East Bay project area, there are three rail lines running north/south (Coast, Niles and Oakland Subdivisions) and two running east/west (Oakland Subdivision through Niles Canyon and Centerville Line through Fremont).
+The rail lines, owned by Union Pacific Railroad (UP), are utilized for freight and three passenger rail services [Capitol Corridor, Altamont Corridor Express (ACE) and Amtrak Coast Starlight].

 CCJPA is working closely with Union Pacific (UP) to identify railroad improvements within the project area on the Coast Subdivision line to bring it up to the Federal Railroad Administrations Class 5 standards.
 Railroad upgrades will also be included on the Niles and Oakland Subdivision lines to allow UP freight trains going to Central Valley to travel a more direct route south on the Niles Subdivision line, shifting east via a new freight rail connection near Niles Junction in the Shinn area.
 Rail improvements as part of South Bay Connect may include:

 - Installation of new signal technology

 - Right-of-way safety and security modifications such as fencing

 - New sidings or passing tracks to reduce train idling

 - New Niles and Oakland Subdivision connection near Industrial Parkway